In the world of cybersecurity, subdomain takeover is a big threat. This sneaky attack can cause serious problems for businesses and people.

 The effects of domain hijacking can be huge.
 It can lead to data leaks, money loss, and lost customer trust.
 What’s scary is that this attack is easy for hackers to do, making it popular.

-We’ll dive deeper into this topic.
-We’ll talk about why subdomains are vulnerable, share examples, and how to prevent attacks.
+We’ll dive deeper into this topic, discussing why subdomains are vulnerable, sharing examples, and discussing how to prevent attacks.
 Stay with us to learn how to keep your online stuff safe from this threat.

 Understanding Subdomain Takeover: A Growing Cybersecurity Threat